osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

 Production Enforcement
 ```

-The policy should not immediately be enforced across all users without appropriate testing.
+The policy should not be immediately enforced across all users without appropriate testing.

 Report-only mode should be used where appropriate to evaluate the potential impact of the policy before enforcement.

+The pilot should include representative users and applications so that the organization can identify authentication issues before the policy is broadly enforced.

 ---